AMyles17/civic-ops-intelligence-platform/README.md

 ## Setup

 1. Create a BigQuery dataset and set your project ID.
+2. Open `notebooks/nyc311_ingestion.ipynb` in Google Colab.
-2. Run the ingestion notebook (`notebooks/ingestion.ipynb`) to pull live 311 data from NYC Open Data into BigQuery.
+3. Run the ingestion cells to pull live 311 data from NYC Open Data into BigQuery.
-3. Run the analysis notebook (`notebooks/anomaly_trend_analysis.ipynb`) for anomaly detection and trend queries.
+4. Run the anomaly detection and trend analysis cells.
-4. Connect the Looker Studio dashboard to your BigQuery dataset (or use the included dashboard link).
-5. Add a Gemini API key as a Colab secret (`GEMINI_API_KEY`) to run the NL interface notebook (`notebooks/nl_interface.ipynb`).
+5. Add a Gemini API key as a Colab secret (`GEMINI_API_KEY`) to run the NL interface cells.
-6. Run the eval harness cell in the same notebook to reproduce the evaluation results.
+6. Run the eval harness cell to reproduce the evaluation results.
+7. Connect the Looker Studio dashboard to your BigQuery dataset, or use the [live dashboard link](https://datastudio.google.com/reporting/09b4083f-58b3-4744-bb7c-e244ce08405a) above.

 ---